Community (Section 20B) conference on 22 August

 View the existing licences for the three brown coal-fired power stations in the document library on this page.

-Any changes EPA makes to licences as part of the reviews needs to be within our regulatory powers.
+Any changes EPA makes to licences as part of the reviews need to be within our regulatory powers.

 Part 1: Targeted consultation